martianbandit/Agentic-Coding-Framework/01_AI-RUN/05_Specs_Docs.md

 Once this technical documentation update process is complete:

-1. Ensure all targeted files in `03_SPECS/` and `02_AI-DOCS/` have been updated with project-specific information.
+1. Ensure all required project-specific documents have been **created** in `03_SPECS/` and `02_AI-DOCS/` based on the templates, and populated with relevant information.
+2. Confirm that the original template files remain unmodified.
-2. Ensure the master index file `03_SPECS/documentation_index.md` is created or updated.
+3. Ensure the master index file `03_SPECS/documentation_index.md` is created or updated, linking to the **newly created** project documents.

 ### Moving to Task Management

 To proceed with breaking down the project into implementable tasks: